be-nice/portScanner/README.md

 3. Build the project:

 4. Run the scanner with the desired IP address and port range.
-If no port range is provided, it defaults to scanning ports 1 through 65535.
+If no port range is provided, it defaults to scanning 1000 most common open ports according to nmap.
 If only one port is provided, then it scans that one port only:
 ```bash
 ./portscan <IP_address> [<start_port> [<end_port>]]